njw275/Decoding-Nature/README.md

 ### About

 This sketch shows the use of the p5 sound library to alter the music, here Chance the Rapper's "Acid Rain".
-In addition to the music, the sketch displays a sine wave of ellipse's that changes its height corresponding to the pitch of the song.
+In addition to the music, the sketch displays a sine wave of ellipses that changes its height corresponding to the pitch of the song.

 ## Cellular Automata